prilcool/Intel-devmesh-codeproject-two/README.md

 ## Than Run  the following command
 ! chmod 755 q; chmod 755 regression.sh;if [ -x "$(command -v qsub)" ]; then ./q regression.sh; else ./regression.sh; fi

-## Cross architecthure compatibility GPU & CPU
+## Cross architecture compatibility GPU & CPU
-     This code will Run both on CPU and GPU of below specs if you select a GPU device than Device: Intel(R) Graphics Gen9 [0x3e96] will process in 1 second. queue q(cpu_selector{});
+     This code will Run both on CPU and GPU of below specs

+     if you select a GPU device than Device: Intel(R) Graphics Gen9 [0x3e96] will process in 1 second. queue q(cpu_selector{});